-To assess the Department's Phase 2 compliance with these subtasks, we reviewed files - including operations plans, after-action reports, and supporting documents - related to the 17 integrity tests that were conducted from January 1, through March 31, 2012.
+To assess the Department's Phase 2 compliance with these subtasks, we reviewed files - including operations plans, after-action reports, supporting documents and evidence - related to the 17 integrity tests that were conducted from April 1, through June 30, 2012.
 Our review focused on the scope of the investigations, whether OPD conducted integrity tests on members and employees who were the subject of repeated allegations, and whether the selective integrity tests that OPD conducted complied with the parameters established by IAD.
-Of the 17 tests conducted during this reporting period, seven were planned tests, in which the Integrity Testing Unit reviewed the records of OPD members and employees to verify that their vital information and records were current and therefore compliant with Departmental policy.3 Our review of these tests found that all seven focused on individual members and employees of OPD who were the subjects of high numbers of allegations of misconduct over the prior 18 months; all seven planned tests passed.
+Of the 17 tests conducted during this reporting period, eight were planned tests, in which the Integrity Testing Unit reviewed the records of OPD members and employees to verify that their vital information and records were current and therefore compliant with Departmental policy.3 Our review of these tests found that all eight focused on individual members and employees of OPD who were the subjects of high numbers of allegations of misconduct over the 18 months prior; all eight planned tests passed.

-The remaining 10 integrity tests were selective tests, focusing on whether the officers who were subjects of the test failed to adhere to OPD policies.
-Eight of these tests were conducted on officers who were the subjects of repeated allegations, and addressed the sources of the repeated allegations.
-As a result of the 10 selective tests, two cases were referred to IAD for investigation, and three officers were assigned to receive additional training.
-The remaining five tests passed.
+The remaining nine integrity tests were selective tests, focusing on whether the officers who were subjects of the test failed to adhere to OPD policies.4 Seven of these tests were conducted on officers who were the subjects of repeated allegations, and addressed the sources of the repeated allegations.
+Of the nine selective tests, seven passed and two failed.
+As a result, one case was referred to IAD for further investigation; the officers involved in the two tests that failed were referred to PAS for supervisory monitoring; and three officers were assigned to receive additional training.